Abulia

-In neurology, abulia, or aboulia (from βουλή, meaning "will"), refers to a lack of will or initiative and can be seen as a disorder of diminished motivation.
-Abulia falls in the middle of the spectrum of diminished motivation, with apathy being less extreme and akinetic mutism being more extreme than abulia.
+In neurology, abulia, or aboulia (from βουλή, meaning "will"), is a lack of volition, will, or initiative and can be seen as a disorder of diminished motivation.
+Abulia falls in the middle of the spectrum of diminished motivation, with apathy being milder and akinetic mutism being the most severe.
 The condition was originally considered to be a disorder of the will, and aboulic individuals are unable to act or make decisions independently; and their condition may range in severity from subtle to overwhelming.
 In the case of akinetic mutism, many patients describe that as soon as they "will" or attempt a movement, a "counter-will" or "resistance" rises up to meet them.

 Symptoms and signs

 The clinical condition denoted abulia was first described in 1838; however, since that time, a number of different, some contradictory, definitions have emerged.
 Abulia has been described as a loss of drive, expression, behavior and speech output, with slowing and prolonged speech latency, and reduction of spontaneous thought content and initiative, being considered more recently as 'a reduction in action emotion and cognition'.
 The clinical features most commonly associated with abulia are: